d6t/d6tpipe/docs/source/quickstart.rst

     d6tpipe.api.ConfigManager().init() # just once

     # register with cloud repo API
-    api = d6tpipe.api.APIClient() # you likely get a messaging asking to register api.register('your-username','your@email.com','password') # fill in your details
+    api = d6tpipe.api.APIClient() # you likely get a message asking to register api.register('your-username','your@email.com','password') # fill in your details

-All set!
+That's it, all set!
 In the future, you may need to log in to d6tpipe on another machine after you already registered, call `login()` instead of `register()`.

 .. code-block:: python